-Building on powerful Artificial Intelligence (AI), it’s just a matter of asking a question in a natural language and an application service will respond.
+Say what?
+Every day, new and exciting applications pop up that don’t look like traditional applications.
+Actually, sometimes you can’t even see them at all.
+Building on powerful artiﬁcial intelligence (AI), it’s just a matter of asking a question in a natural language and an application service will respond.
 Application bots may involve spoken dialogue or messages and emoticons.
 Its technological capabilities can seriously diminish the number of applications on a desktop or a mobile device and reduce the number of applications you need to manage.
-Close your Windows: the Bots are here.
+Close your Windows: the bots are here.

-- Virtual assistants apply Artificial Intelligence to recognize and produce natural language and act as a front-end to application services.
-They can be used from the desktop, the smart phone, the car, or through a dedicated device such as Amazon’s Echo.
+- Virtual assistants apply artiﬁcial intelligence to recognize and produce natural language and act as a front end to application services.
+They can be used from the desktop, the smart phone, the car, or through a dedicated device, such as Amazon’s Alexa.

 - Messaging apps apply similar technology to recognize and produce text and even emoticons; they can be integrated with existing chat platforms or built as stand-alone applications.

-- The application services needed typically stay “under the hood” and require back-office applications to be redesigned as micro services and APIs.
+- The application services needed for all of this typically stay “under the hood,” requiring back-ofﬁce applications to be redesigned as microservices and APIs.

 - With Odigo’s Voice App, customers can browse, coordinate, and perform services.
 By using speech analytics, the emotional state of a caller can also be identiﬁed and acted upon.

 - Several banks now allow their clients to use the virtual assistant of their phone to conduct ﬁnancial transactions.

 - Using the Chinese WeChat messenger interface, 200 million customers already can pay a bill on the spot, transfer money, book a restaurant table, order a taxi, or collaborate with colleagues.

 - Automated workflows based on AI-driven analysis of past behavior and dialogs, make the individual consumer a power user.